pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/finance/Ofcom_Annual_Compliance_Report.md

 # Ofcom Regulatory Compliance Report 2024
-**Gamma Communications PLC**
+**Snowmobile Telco PLC**

 ## Executive Summary

-Gamma Communications PLC maintains full compliance with Ofcom regulatory requirements as a provider of electronic communications services in the UK.
+Snowmobile Telco PLC maintains full compliance with Ofcom regulatory requirements as a provider of electronic communications services in the UK.
 This report summarises our compliance status, regulatory obligations, and performance against Ofcom standards.

 ---